 Build quality describes the sturdiness of the headphones' design.
-The materials used and how well the components are assembled together affects the actual and perceived build quality and durability of each headphone.
+The materials used and how well the components are assembled together affect the actual and perceived build quality and durability of each headphone.

 Although build quality preference varies from listener to listener, headphones designed with a metal frame in the headband, or with heavy-duty plastic materials, feel sturdier and less prone to breaking, especially if they don't have too many joints or potential weak points.
 Build quality for in-ear or earbud designs depends on the shape of the tips and thickness of the cable.

 We test for build quality subjectively by evaluating the materials used, the sturdiness of the frame, the design, and shape of the ear cups or earbuds, and how well these factors combine to create a durable design.

 The longevity of your headphones is strongly affected by their build quality and a poorly built pair is more susceptible to breaking in a short amount of time.
 This is even more important for the listener who uses or transports their headphones frequently, as wear and tear are more probable.
-A busy DJ who travels a lot will have different build quality needs for their headphones than a music producer who uses reference headphones in studio.
+A busy DJ who travels a lot will have different build quality needs for their headphones than a music producer who uses reference headphones in the studio.